zhimingwang-org/archive/source/blog/2015-09-21-zsh-51-and-bracketed-paste.md

 self-insert actions, and other actions as selected by the zstyles described below.

-And to solve breakage #2, just disable bracketed paste altogether for dumb terms.
+And to resolve breakage #2, just disable bracketed paste altogether for dumb terms.

 <p id="code">Putting it together:</p>